Chambering a rifle barrel.

 Brownells provided the following tools for this project:

 We ordered the following from Viper’s Bench Rest:

-We ordered a sine bar and lug installation fixture from Holland’s Gunsmithing.
+sine bar and lug installation fixture from Holland’s Gunsmithing.

 The contents of Rifleshooter.com are produced for informational purposes only and should be performed by competent gunsmiths only.
 Rifleshooter.com and its authors,do not assume any responsibility, directly or indirectly for the safety of the readers attempting to follow any instructions or perform any of the tasks shown, or the use or misuse of any information contained herein, on this website.

 The blueprinted action is secured in the Holland sine bar and lug fixture (left).
 The lug, is secured to the action with the plug (bottom right).

 The bottom of the lug is aligned with the machined surface to ensure the lug is in the proper orientation prior to drilling.

 The entire fixture is secured in the mill’s vise and the supplied cobalt drill is used to drill the hole to the proper depth.

 Once the hole is drilled, we remove the lug and deburr the hole in the receiver, then reattach the lug and drive the supplied pin home.